 Process of paying off your mortgage

 How do you pay off your mortgage?

 First, you should contact your loan company and request a payoff quote.
 They will typically deliver it within one week and will provide you with an expiration date for the quote.
-If the amount is not paid by the expiration date, interest will continue to accrue.
+If the amount is unpaid by the expiration date, interest will accrue.
 If paid in full, you can request the release of the mortgage lien from your title.

 Then, you will own 100% of your home.

 If you are in the position to pay off your mortgage, it is a critical time that can determine your quality of life in the years to come.
 Owning your home is liberating.
 You no longer have to pay each month for housing and you’ll have a large asset to borrow against if the need ever arises.
 However, for some people, maintaining mortgage payment will help to improve their investment portfolio and create more wealth in the future.
 Weigh the pros and cons to find what’s best for your unique situation.